info340-wi21/project-2-estheeerrr/README.md

-# Getting Started with Create React App
+# Getting Started with Our Athlete Management Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was for INFO 340 and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This repository contains code for an interactive information web app, created for the Client-Side Web Development course at the UW iSchool.

+## Problem Statement and Solution
+Many people are fan of sport especially Basketball, but there no place for people come together to discuss for sport in this case Basketball.

+We want to create a platform that provides statistics information as well as discussion and lastly users will be able to create brackets for the NBA.

 ## Available Scripts